 - Find out why more water means larger particles.

-During the research we used the following approaches: Micro model (one unit polymer particle) and Macro model (flow of polymer in shear field).
+During the research, we used the following approaches: Micro model (one unit polymer particle) and Macro model (flow of polymer in the shear field).
 Small (microns) solid polymer particles were dispersed in the water.